France launches financing plan for energy transition

 Homeowners will be allowed to deduct 30 percent of the cost of thermal insulation from their taxable income, with a maximum of 16,000 euros per couple.
 The government will also simplify access to zero percent loans for renovation work, at the moment only used for about 33,000 projects per year, the ministries said.

-Public investment bank BPI France will set up a guarantee fund distributed by commercial banks for small-and medium sized companies specialising in thermal insulation and building renewable energy installations.
+Public investment bank BPI France will set up a guarantee fund distributed by commercial banks for small-and medium sized companies specializing in thermal insulation and building renewable energy installations.

 “The energy transition is a long-term investment, but it is a profitable investment and therefore it will find financing,” Sapin said.